 How does a dent relate to trade-ins, you ask?
 It’s simple.
 When a car has cosmetic damage, it is going to have a reduced value than a car without damages.
 If you plan on ever selling your car or trading it in, you should consider patching up those dings and dents before visiting the dealership.

-The return of your investment is high.
-Fixing a dent isn’t as costly as it would be to try and sell a dinged up car.
+The return on your investment is high.
+Fixing a dent isn’t as costly as it would be to try and sell a dinged-up car.
 Besides, having a car in good condition increases the value, meaning you could recoup the whole cost of the repair—and then some!